StarRocks/starrocks/docs/en/administration/Query_planning.md

 ## Query hint

 Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
-Currently, StarRocks supports two types of hints: variable-setting hint and join hint.
+Currently, StarRocks supports three types of hints: variable-setting hint, user variable hint and join hint.
 Hints only take effect within a single query.

 ### Variable-Setting hint